MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

     :::code language="JSON" source="~/../js-e2e-azure-resource-management-functions/local.settings.json" highlight="6-9":::

-1. Refer to your temporary copy of settings from the previous article to edit the _required_ environment variables.
+1. Refer to your settings from the previous section to add the _required_ environment variables.
 These environment variables are **REQUIRED for the context to use DefaultAzureCredential**.

    * `AZURE_TENANT_ID`: `tenant` from the service principal output above.
    * `AZURE_CLIENT_ID`: `appId` from the service principal output above.